salihmarangoz/UbuntuTweaks/README.md

 ### 1.1.
 Change CPU Scaling Governor to Performance

 Intel CPU's reported to be run faster when changed its scaling governor to performance mode.
+For laptops this may decrease battery life.

 **Source:** https://askubuntu.com/questions/1021748/set-cpu-governor-to-performance-in-18-04#comment1820782_1049313